What is the APRN Compact for Multistate Licensure? Challenges & Opportunities

 Find NP Schools

-For the 2023-2024 academic year, we have 140 NP schools in our database and those that advertise with us are labeled “sponsor”.
+For the latest academic year, we have over 180 NP schools in our database and those that advertise with us are labeled “sponsor”.
 When you click on a sponsoring school or program, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

-Licenses are typically restricted to the state they are issued in without an interstate compact.
-Several professions, including registered nurses (RNs), physical therapists (PTs), and doctors, have agreements that allow license holders from a member state to work in other member states.
 “The National Council of State Boards of Nursing (NCSBN) owns and executes the RN compact.
 Their rationale for the compact is that it allows mobility for nurses to cross state lines.
-For example, somebody could live close to the Idaho border and potentially drive into Montana to work,” explains Vicky Byrd, CEO of the Montana Nurses Association.
+For example, somebody could live close to the Idaho border and potentially drive into Montana to work,” explained Vicky Byrd, CEO of the Montana Nurses Association.

-To date, a compact for APRNs has yet to be enacted.
-The NCSBN has put efforts forward since August 2020 to move this effort forward.
-However, the legislature for the compact has only passed in three states, with pending bills in one more.
+The NCSBN has made efforts since August 2020 to advance.
+However, the legislature for the compact has only passed in four states, with pending bills in one more.
 Seven states must enact the compact for it to go into effect.
 Only some think the compact is a good idea, and there has been strong opposition from many national organizations, such as the American Association of Nurse Practitioners (AANP) and the National Association of Pediatric Nurse Practitioners (NAPNP).
 Montana’s proposed bill to join the compact was voted down on April 4, 2023.

 Keep reading to learn more about the APRN compact, why there is so much opposition, and what the future might look like for the compact.